Introduction

 - Targeted exercises for specific limitations

-- Controlled movement through full ranges
+- Mobility: controlled movement through natural full ranges

-- Emphasis on joint control and positioning
+- Stability: emphasis on joint centration, control and resisting forces

-Key Rule
+Key Differences

 - General strength training = balanced progress across multiple qualities